Saturday, September 13, 2025

 Click To Enlarge

-Most of my dividend income comes from my margin account.
+Most of my dividend income usually comes from my margin account.
 As more investments and DRIPs are made inside TFSA, the percentage of dividend income for the TFSA is increasing.

 Click To Enlarge